sbb-design-systems/lyne-components/src/components/sbb-radio-button-group/readme.md

-Radio buttons should be used within a `sbb-radio-button-group`.
+The `sbb-radio-button-group` is a component which can be used as a wrapper for a collection of `sbb-radio-button`, or, alternatively, for a collection of `sbb-selection-panel`.
-Pressing a radio checks it and unchecks the previously selected radio, if any.
+Pressing a `sbb-radio-button` checks it and unchecks the previously selected one, if any.
 They can also be controlled programmatically by setting the value property of the parent radio group to the value of the radio.

-## Usage

-Within a group of radio buttons, only one radio button can be selected at a time.
-If you need to select more than one item, it is recommended to use checkboxes.

 ```html
 <!-- The first option will be selected by default -->